Logitech/logi_bridge_sdk/README.md

 <br/>

 ## Feedback & Bugs
 We strongly suggest to use our private GitHub repository for bug reports and features requests.
 Follow this [link](https://github.com/Logitech/logi_bridge_sdk/issues) and post it there.
 This will allow easier tracking and followup.

 If you have any other generic questions or comments, please feel free to contact us on supportsdk@logitech.com.

 <br/>

 ## Changelog
+### 1.2.24 (Mar 29th 2018)
+- Multiple stability fixes
+- Fix Windows 10 Insider preview compatibility issues
+- Improved rendering of the keyboard (shaders)
+- Camera lag compensation
+- Stereo rendering mode (hands not included yet)
+- Revamped align mode with in-VR tooltips
+- Experimental web control interface
+- Added LEDs VR SDK
+- pressing modifier (shift) key now modifies the printings on some keys
+- Refreshed UI and VR Setup
+- Updated developer samples
+- Ability to opt out of analytics

 ### 1.1.15 (Nov 30th 2017)
-- bug fix
+- Bug fix

 ### 1.1.11 (Nov 22th 2017)
-- bug fixes
+- Bug fixes
-- robustness improvements to detect when HMD is not present
+- Robustness improvements to detect when HMD is not present

 ### 1.1.8 (Nov 10th 2017)
-- many robustness improvements
+- Many robustness improvements
-- new align procedure
+- New align procedure
-- bridge VR setup wizard app
+- Bridge VR setup wizard app
-- new hands segmentation methods
+- New hands segmentation methods

 ### 1.0.1 (Aug 16th 2017)
-- added splash screen (while loading)
+- Added splash screen (while loading)
 - Fixed some stability issues when SteamVR is not running
 - Added autosave of Settings (included alignment) when app is being closed
-- automatic lookup for open port for websocket interface
+- Automatic lookup for open port for websocket interface

 ### 1.0.0 (Jul 28th 2017)
-- added Hands support (based on HTC vive camera)
+- Added Hands support (based on HTC vive camera)
-- added API support
+- Added API support

 ### 0.8.3 (May 11th 2017)
-- intial release (no hands support)
+- Intial release (no hands support)